BA (Hons) Fashion Contour

 Our excellent resources for educating our students are two-fold: people and premises.
 People includes everyone at the College who contributes directly in some way to your education, whether as a subject tutor, a technician, an Open Access officer, a librarian or a study support tutor.
 Premises include the buildings and the facilities contained in them, such as specialist machinery, design studios and workshops, lecture and seminar rooms, and the library.

-Catherine Fuller has been Course Leader for three years and is a graduate of LCF.
-She returned to LCF after a varied career in Contour, Lingerie and Fashion Design.
+Catherine Fuller is the joint Course Leader for BA (Hons) Fashion Contour and is a graduate of LCF.
+She returned to the College after a varied career in contour, lingerie and fashion design.
 She has worked for Victoria’s Secret, Nordstrom and Macy’s in the US, and for several leading lingerie labels in the UK, specialising in design, brand development, sourcing, buying and technical development.
 Her own brand Outrageous Fortune was stocked Internationally.
 Catherine also developed specialist ranges of corsetry, plus size lingerie, swimwear and also post mastectomy lingerie and nightwear.
 Catherine is currently working on her MA In Learning and Teaching in Art and Design at the Learning and Teaching Exchange at University of the Arts London and has varied research interests.

 Linda Wing, Year One Technical Tutor and Senior Contour Technician, has been a key member of the Contour teaching team since the launch of the course seven years ago.
 Another LCF graduate, Linda has had a career in the contour, nightwear and swimwear industries, and continues to work in the industry as a designer and technician.